 Since we live in Washington state, places like Canada, Idaho, and Oregon are all within driving distance from our home.
-Sometimes, we’ll even travel down to California to visit friends in the Bay Area or family down in San Diego.
-On a recent trip to California, instead of taking a direct route through I-5, we decided to add a few extra days and visit the Redwood National Park.
-It was a nice detour, and a good chance for all of us to reconnect with each other and with nature.
+We even like to drive down to California to visit with friends and family.
+Our recent trip to California took us through Redwood National Park.
+It was a nice experience visiting the Redwoods with kids, and a good chance for all of us to reconnect with each other and with nature.

 Redwood National Park was established in 1968 and covers an area of approximately 217 square miles along the coast of northern California.
-The park is visited by over 500,000 visitors a year, and houses some of the United States’ tallest and oldest trees, the redwood trees.
+The park is visited by over 500,000 visitors a year.
+It houses some of the United States’ tallest and oldest trees, the redwood trees.
 These trees can be up to several thousand years old, and can span 30 feet or more in diameter.
 It truly is amazing to see!

 The best part about Redwood National Park is that it’s so family-friendly.
 There are a number of easy hikes for little ones to do, as well as roadside attractions that will keep the kids engaged and excited about nature.
-If you’re planning a trip to Redwood National Park in the near future, check out our picks for kid-friendly activities.
+National Geographic has a Redwood National and state parks trail map that you can use for ideas on hikes to do with your kids.

-Explore the Trees of Mystery
+Explore the Redwoods with kids at the Trees of Mystery

 First opened in 1946, it features a trail through old-growth forests, a gondola ride along the tree canopies (called the Sky Trail), and an outdoor collection of redwood carvings.
 There is also a museum dedicated to indigenous culture located adjacent to the gift shop, and a forest-themed restaurant located across the street from the Trees of Mystery.
 My favorite part of the attraction, though, was the gigantic Paul Bunyan statue, accompanied by his blue ox, Babe, that greets visitors near the entrance to the trail.
 It certainly is worth a visit!

-Experience the Tour-Thru Tree
+Experience a Redwood National Park icon, the Tour-Thru Tree

-The environmentalist in me cringes at the thought of damaging such a natural wonder, but the traveler in me was so curious about what it would actually be like to drive through a tree.
+The environmentalist in me cringes at the thought of damaging such a natural wonder.
+However, the traveler in me was curious about what it would actually be like to drive through a tree.
 Fortunately, there are a few trees in the area that you can do this.
 We chose the Tour-Thru Tree near Klamath.
 For just $5, you can drive your car through the tree, and even pose for a picture!

 Drive the Newton B. Drury Scenic Parkway

 The road is lined with redwoods and other trees found in the old-growth forests.
 It’s accessible via Highway 101, as it serves as a scenic bypass for the highway.
 We enjoyed the slower pace of the drive, and the cooling shade that the big trees provided.

-Visit the Big Tree
+Visit the Big Tree at Redwood National Park

 Along the Newton B. Drury Scenic Parkway is a turn-off leading vehicles to the Big Tree.
 With a circumference of about 68 feet, this is one of the largest trees in Redwood National Park.
 The tree is just off the road, so it’s an easy walk along a path to visit the tree.

 Travel along the Avenue of the Giants

 There are a number of tourist attractions along this drive, include two drive through trees and a house built into the trunk of a tree.
 There are also some cafes and art galleries along this route that showcase art made from the redwoods.

 Hike Lady Bird Johnson Grove

 Whenever we can, we like to incorporate physical activities into our travel plans.
 I loved our visit to Redwood National Park because that physical activity was just built in to each day’s activities.
 There are plenty of kid-friendly hikes at Redwood National Park (and the park brochure gives you a lot of options!), but by far our favorite was the Lady Bird Johnson Grove trail.

 With the decrease in funding to the National Park system, and the threat of climate change, now is an important time to experience America’s national parks.
 I would even go so far as to say it’s your duty to experience these parks, especially Redwood National Park, before they’re gone for good!